BDSM: A Beginner's Guide

 BDSM for Beginners

-Ever since Fifty Shades of Grey hit bookstores, a lot more women and men have taken interest in exploring BDSM relationships – and we don’t blame them because it can be damn thrilling if you’re into it!
-This BDSM guide for beginners will help you and your partner get more excitement in the bedroom, safely.
+Ever since Fifty Shades of Grey hit the bookstores, a lot more people have taken an interest in BDSM relationships – this is understandable for those who get a thrill out of it.
+Our BDSM Guide for Beginners should help you and your partner safely investigate and perhaps get more excitement in the bedroom.

-BDSM is not all whips and chains.
-If you’re interested in dipping your toes into this erotic world and adding a sprinkle of kink into your play, but have no idea where to start, we have compiled a little BDSM guide to get you going.
+Bondage and BDSM is not all whips and chains.
+If you’re interested in dipping your toes into these erotic waters and adding a splash of kink into your play, but have no idea where to start, we have compiled a little BDSM manual to guide you there.

-BDSM stands for bondage and discipline, domination and submission, sadism and masochism.
-From light bondage and erotic spanking to advanced suspension bondage and even electrostimulation, BDSM can be as hardcore or as subdued as you want it to be.
+BDSM stands for Bondage (and discipline), Domination (and submission), Sadism and Masochism.
+From light bondage and erotic spanking to advanced suspension bondage and even electro-stimulation, BDSM can be as hardcore or as subdued as you want it to be.
+However, we advise you to always be vigilant and careful.

 Bondage & Discipline

-The BDSM bondage and discipline element is the sexual act where a submissive partner can be trained to perform.
+The BDSM bondage and discipline element is the sexual act where a submissive partner can be trained to perform the way the Dominant chooses.

-Restraining the submissive partner can include a whole host of things from Shibari (a Japanese rope form of bondage) to handcuffs.
-There are also some more advanced forms, such as ceiling hooks and bondage cages.
+Restraining the Submissive partner can include a host of tools, from Shibari (a Japanese rope form of bondage) to fluffy handcuffs.
+There are also more advanced forms of toys, such as ceiling hooks and bondage cages, which obviously need to be handled with caution.

-Discipline has more of an emphasis on behaviour modification through punishments, both physical punishment like spanking, as well as psychological guilt such as erotic humiliation!
+Discipline has more emphasis on behaviour modification through punishments, both physical like cheeky spanking, as well as psychological guilt, such as erotic humiliation.

 Dominant & Submissive

-In the world of BDSM, there is always a dominant and submissive.
+In the world of BDSM, there are always Dominant and Submissive parties.

-The Dom has responsibility for dominating their partner while they become entirely obedient to them; male Doms are often called Masters whereas female dominants have titles such as Mistress or Madam.
+The Dom responsibly of dominates their partner whilst they (the partner) becomes totally obedient to them.
+Male Doms are often called Masters, and female Doms are known as Mistress or Madam.

-Male and females alike can refer to themselves as Subs.
-Submissives relinquish control over themselves to make way for this relationship dynamic as well as giving up any right to refuse anything that's asked by those who dominate them.
+Then there are the Subs.
+Males and females alike can refer to themselves as Subs.
+Submissives relinquish control over themselves to make way for the relationship dynamic, and surrender all rights of refusal to whatever is asked by the Dominant.

-It’s a good idea to start by introducing the roles of Doms and Subs into your relationship.
+A good start is to set the roles of Doms and Subs into your relationship before beginning activity.

 Defining Your Roles: Dominant or Submissive

-Having sexual desires and turn-ons different from others can be confusing – but trust us, this is still very much normal.
-Before jumping right into the bed restraints, we will take you through the roles involved so you can have a better understanding of each.
+Having sexual desires and turn-ons different from others can be confusing – yet it is quite normal.
+Before jumping straight into the bed restraints, we will take you through the two roles to give you a better idea of each.

 Delving into Dominance

-Choosing your role can feel natural and instinctive, or it could take some experimenting.
+Choosing your role can feel natural and instinctive, or it could take some testing.
 As we said above, a Dominant is the one in control.
-If you feel a desire to control your partner’s pleasure, then give dominance a try.
-Many of the sexual tendencies of a good Dominant partner relate to being a good leader.
+If you feel a desire to control your partner’s pleasure, then try dominance.
+Many of the sexual successes of a good Dominant partner relate to being a good leader.
 You are leading your partner through some intense pleasuring, after all.

-First off, to be a dominant you must have the ability to take responsibility for yourself and your Submissive.
-Communication is key in this responsibility.
-You cannot lead if you cannot communicate – and we’re not only talking about screams of pleasure (but that’s important, too)!
+Firstly, to be a Dominant you must be able to take responsibility for yourself and your Submissive.
+Communication is key in this situation.
+You cannot lead if you cannot communicate – we are not talking about screams of pleasure here, but sudden, alarmed warning signals.

 Seeking Submission

-If your heart aches with need and desire to serve someone else you have a connection to submission.
-When you are Submissive you will also develop a physical – and, of course, a sexual – response to Dominance exerted at or near you.
-You will want to be controlled and satisfied.
+In your heart of hearts, if your prominent wish is to serve someone else you are probably a Submissive.
+When you are a Sub you will respond physically and sexually to Dominance exerted at or around you.
+You will want to be controlled for your satisfaction.

-A key thing to remember is that just because you are the Submissive doesn’t mean you lack control.
-Ideally, you’ll discuss with your partner what will happen beforehand.
-Submission is also not restricted to genders.
-A dominant male and submissive lady is not the only way to play.
-Men that are submissive are not less than.
-Respect him for his appreciation of you and how he trusts that you know what is best.
+An important aspect to remember is that just because you are the Submissive does not mean you lack control.
+Ideally, you will discuss the procedure with your partner beforehand.
+Submission is not restricted to gender - a dominant male and submissive female is not the only way to play, and men who are submissive are not less-than manly.
+Respect him for his diversity in desire, and appreciation of and trust in you.

 The Baby Steps into BDSM

-It’s crucial to take it slow, and ease into the BDSM world.
-Perhaps, whispering “Do you have anything to tie me up with” may work more in your favour than surprising him with the topic at a dinner date or to show up at the door in a corset, with a whip.
+It is crucial to take it slowly, and ease into the BDSM world.
+Perhaps whispering “Do you have anything to tie me up with” may work better than surprising him with the topic at a dinner date, or showing up at the door in a corset with a whip.

-So what’s the first step?
-That’s really up to you.
-Maybe hold the submissive’s hands down above their head – or grab a pair of silk cuffs or handcuffs – as you make love to them, or control when they are allowed to have an orgasm.
-Collars can be seductive, because you can lead the submissive down a rabbit hole of pleasure.
-Vibrators or dildos can control your lover's sexual frenzy.
-There’s really a number of things to start your adventure.
+So what is the first step?
+That is really up to you.
+Maybe hold the submissive’s hands down above their head, or grab a pair of silk cuffs or handcuffs as you make love to them, or control the timing of their orgasm.
+Collars can be seductive because you can lead the submissive down a rabbit hole of pleasure.
+Vibrators or dildos can control your lover's sexual exhilaration.
+There are any number of methods to start your adventure.

-Just remember to have a plan going into your first time BDSM adventure.
-It should not be a frazzled, unorganised mess.
-The dominant will be the one calling the shots, so have your playthings handy.
+A word of advice: have a plan in place as you commit to your first BDSM adventure.
+It should not be a fractious, disorganised mess.
+The Dominant will be the one calling the shots, so know the roles and potentials beforehand.

-Matildas Tip: When starting a BDSM relationship, it’s a good policy to come up with a safe word.
-It can be a word like “orange” or “porcupine”, it really doesn’t matter as long as you have one.
-It can really ease your reluctance if you’re not sure about this whole BDSM thing.
-Once you learn and understand the basics, you can explore the wonderful intricacies of your personal BDSM play.
-It’s time to get kinky…
+Matildas Tip: When starting a BDSM relationship, we strongly suggest both of you agree on a Safe Word.
+It can be anything but one that is understood by both parties.
+This tactic can be reassuring if you’re not quite sure about this whole BDSM concept.
+Once you learn and understand the basics, you can explore the interesting intricacies of your personal BDSM play together.